SAKryukov/storage-free-pass/doc/article.md

 Let's calculate the [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) out of the combination master password + seed.

-In our case, the hash function returns 256 bits of data, and we can use this data to generate a password based on some *character repertoire*, the set of the characters acceptable for a password.
+In our case, the hash function returns 256 bits of data, and we can use this data to generate a password based on some *character repertoire*, the set of characters acceptable for a password.
 Depending on the password size, the amount of information, contained in the hash value, can be redundant or insufficient relative to the maximum password size, but it is not important.
 What is important is that we can create a maximally strong password for the given limitations imposed on the password by the password-protected service.
 What is more important, it is cryptographically infeasible to reconstruct a master password, even if one of the service passwords is stolen.

 ![Data flow](data-flow.png){id=data-flow}